 St. Augustine is famously known for his belief in the restlessness of the human heart; our hearts are restless until they rest in God, says St. Augustine.
 And Pope Francis reminds us never to let our hearts go to sleep until it rests in God.
-He sounded this reminder in his homily some years ago as he officiated at the Mass of the feast of St. Augustine and for the General Chapter Fathers who were gathered to elected the successor of the then Prior General of our Order, Robert Prevost.
+He sounded this reminder in his homily some years ago as he officiated at the Mass of the feast of St. Augustine and the General Chapter to elected the successor of the then Prior General of our Order, Robert Prevost.

 Though the homily was given years ago, it still stands very relevant to our world today, becoming spiritually lukewarm.
 Cindy Wooden summarized Pope Francis’ homily as reported by Catholic News Service.

-He studied, he had fun, “he knew intense love,” and began a brilliant career as a teacher of rhetoric, the pope said.
+He studied, had fun, “he knew intense love,” and began a brilliant career as a teacher of rhetoric, the pope said.
 “He had arrived in every way.”